SmartPlastic/Docs/docs/content/home/jointstafftraining.rst

 .. sidebar:: iOS screenshots

     .. image:: /resources/TestflightScreens/2_invitation_email.png
+        :alt: Picture of email

     *The invitation email you get after messaging us.*

     .. image:: /resources/TestflightScreens/1_empty_testflight.png
+        :alt: Picture of Testflight

     *Testflight might be empty after installing it - simply click on the link again to bring up SmartPlastic*

     .. image:: /resources/TestflightScreens/3_before_installation.png
+        :alt: Picture of SmartPlastic in Testflight

     *The SmartPlastic app's Testflight page should look similar to this - press "INSTALL" to proceed*

     .. image:: /resources/TestflightScreens/4_after_installation.png
+        :alt: Picture of installed app

     *Finally, you should have the app installed as usual on your device.*